elisendaortiz/dtc-workshop/README.md

 # [Data Talks Club] GitOps for ML: Converting Notebooks to Reproducible Pipelines

-In this hands-on workshop, we’ll take a prototype in a Jupyter Notebook and transform it into a DVC pipeline.
+In this hands-on workshop we’ll take a prototype in a Jupyter Notebook and transform it into a DVC pipeline.
 We’ll then use that pipeline locally to run and compare a few experiments.
 Lastly, we’ll explore how CML will allow us to take our model training online.
 We’ll use it in conjunction with GitHub Actions